dwalend/Disentangle/README.md

 Disentangle
 ===================

 Disentangle is a kit for customizable graph algorithms in Scala.
 Disentangle's approach differs from other graph libraries by using Scala's existing collections and tuples wherever practical.
 Disentangle provides only the minimal traits and classes, and does not force you to use them.
-For example, Dijkstra's parAllPairsShortestPaths() requires only a GenTraversable of Tuple3 edges, and returns a ParSeq of minimal paths between nodes.
+For example, Dijkstra's allPairsShortestPaths() requires only a Seq of Tuple3 edges, and returns a Seq of minimal paths between nodes.
 A trait and class hierarchy for Graphs exist, but is not invasive and requires no type-system yoga on your part to use.
 Further, I only add new parts to that hierarchy when they have some pragmatic value.

 Most graph libraries available on the internet provide some way to find shortest paths, almost always via Dijkstra's algorithm.
 However, when you try to use the algorithm provided it doesn't match your needs and is sealed up in the black box of compiled code, custom data structures, and optimistic assumptions.
 Disentangle's semiring-based graph minimization algorithms let you define exactly what you want to minimize.
-The library's core is based on ideas presented in Cormen’s massive _Algorithms_, “A general framework for solving path problems in directed graphs,” 26.4 in my 1989 copy.
+The library's core is based on ideas presented in Cormen’s massive _Algorithms_, “A general framework for solving path problems in directed graphs,” 26.4 in my 1989 edition.
 The high-level semiring structures are composable, which allows for a great deal of customization.

 Further, the library provides support for computational stability.
 The same input will reliably result in the same output.
 Small changes in input typically result in small changes in output.
 The semiring-based algorithms offer an optional nodeOrder argument to provide that stability.